hamishivi/hamishivi.github.io/_posts/2026-02-02-replicating-l1.md

 #### What about performance?

 You might be curious about performance.
 Below I've plotted performance at different output lengths for the 8k "exact" reward (and I found the other methods to be similar in performance, apart from the 'up to' reward which just learns to be short).
+Note I evaluated both using greedy and temperature (temperature of 0.7) sampling, hence the two lines.

 <img src="https://i.imgur.com/syY0Ro5.png" alt="Performance at different lengths" width="500" style="display: block; margin: 0 auto;">